jazzfog/MySql-in-Vagrant/readme.md

 4. Open directory with files in console and execute `vagrant up`.
 5. Just wait, in couple of minutes you will have fully functional MySQL server in virtual machine.
 6. Connect to it from your desktop using ip and port `192.168.100.120:3306` (you can change it in `Vagrantfile`).
 By default there is only user `root` with empty password.
 7. Log in into your VM with MySQL by running `vagrant ssh` in console from directory where project files are.
-Or you can use any `ssh` client you prefer and connect using ip and port `192.168.100.120:22`
+Or you can use any `ssh` client you prefer and connect using ip and port `192.168.100.120:22`, in this case use login `vagrant` and password `vagrant` to access VM.
 8. Connect to MySQL server from VM by running `mysql -u root` in console

 Facts